Jury FAQs

 I am a medical professional must I report for jury service?

-Any person licensed as a health care provider as such term is defined in Missouri Revised Statute 538.205, may be excused, but only if such person provides a written statement to the Court certifying that he/she is actually providing health care services to patients, and that the person’s service as a juror would be detrimental to the health of the person’s patients.
-Use the Show-Me Jury Juror Portal website at www.courts.mo.gov/jurorportal/ to notify the jury office of your status.
+Any person licensed as a health care provider as such term is defined in Missouri Revised Statute 538.205, may be excused, if such person provides a written statement to the Court certifying that he/she is actually providing health care services to patients, and that the person’s service as a juror would be detrimental to the health of the person’s patients.
+Use the Show-Me Jury Juror Portal website at www.courts.mo.gov/jurorportal/ to notify the jury office of your status, and upload your certified credentials.

 Reporting for jury service would cause a financial hardship for me, my family, my business or my employer.
 Can I be excused?

-Because of the importance of assuring that individuals from throughout the community participate in the jury process, the Court generally does not excuse individuals based on financial hardship at the initial summons stage of the process.
+Because of the importance of assuring that individuals from throughout the community participate in the jury process.
+The Court generally does not excuse individuals based on financial hardship prior to Jury Selection.
 Instead, hardships are discussed during jury selection for a trial.
 If you believe your circumstances fall within the provisions contained in Missouri Revised Statute 494.430 you need to request an excuse on the Show-Me Jury Juror Portal website at http://www.courts.mo.gov/jurorportal/.
 Be specific and provide information such as business name and type, financial, medical, and/or other proof regarding your hardship.
 If postponing your service to a later date would help you to be able to make arrangement you have the right to a one time postponement.
 For further information on postponements please see next question and answer.

 This is a bad time for me to perform jury duty.
 Can I get a postponement?

 Yes.
-If you have not previously been postponed.
-Upon timely request, individuals scheduled to appear for jury service have the right to postpone the date of their initial appearance for jury service one time.
-The postponement date must be between 6 weeks and six months of the original summons date, except in the case of full-time students.
-Full-time students of any accredited institution may be postponed up to twelve months from their original summons date.
+Each prospective juror is entitled to one postponement.
+With a timely request, a postponement date may be between 6 weeks to six months of the original summons date.
+Exception: Full-time students of any accredited institution may be postponed up to twelve months from their original summons date.

 I am a nursing mother.
 Can I be excused?